multistreamprogrammingltd/multistream-essential-seo/source/wordpress-plugin/multistream-essential-seo/README.md

 ## Usage/Examples

-After activation, go to SEO Analyzer in your WordPress admin menu.
+After activation, go to "Essential SEO" in your WordPress admin menu.

 Run a quick SEO audit by entering a page or post URL and click the Analyze button.

 Review the analysis report for keyword usage, meta tags, headings, and more.

-Implement the provided suggestions to optimize your content.
+Implement the provided suggestions to your website to optimize your content.

 Re-run the analysis to monitor improvements.